numpy/numpy/doc/source/reference/arrays.dtypes.rst

 If an array is created using a data-type describing a sub-array, the dimensions of the sub-array are appended to the shape of the array when the array is created.
-Sub-arrays in a field of a record behave differently, see :ref:`arrays.indexing.rec`.
+Sub-arrays in a field of a structured type behave differently, see :ref:`arrays.indexing.fields`.

 Sub-arrays always have a C-contiguous memory layout.